Auralcat/vue-tab-tracker/client/README.md

-# vue-tab-tracker
+# vue-tab-tracker-client

-> A guitar tab tracker made with Vue.js
+> A Vue.js guitar tab client for our application

 ## Build Setup